Leading from Love: putting love at the heart of your leadership

 If so, then you’re in the right place.

 I have developed this programme to look closely at what we mean by love and offer some radical and provocative angles to make love a robust and useful dimension to leadership.
+We also take a new look at the acts and qualities of leadership needed for these times we’re creating – and that are creating us.
 During the programme you’ll explore these and further questions with other leaders, and with me as your facilitator.

 Who is the Leading from Love programme for?